crowplexus/yu-pan-ko/dictionary.md

 yushū - Zero

-### S
+### L

-sapon - A greeting
+liputēn - Grave

+lenapu - Day
+- This word can be used to refer to both morning and afternoon.
-- i.e: sapon! pāsun-sesen upaf nun | Hello!
-Are you feeling well?
+- i.e: sapon! lenapu pāsun! | Hello! good morning!

-sa - Me

-satu - Human
+lenishu - Night
+- This word can be used to refer to the evening.
+- i.e: sapon! lenishu pāsun! | Hello! good evening!

 ---
 ## Colloquial Words